 Conference calls and virtual meetings are expected to become more common, with face-to-face meetings being the only form of business interaction that respondents expect to become less frequent.

 Research on coworking spaces show that these shared, member-based workspaces can substantially reduce the isolation and loneliness associated with remote work.
-However, with imposed lockdowns and quarantines, coworking is one of the areas that are likely to suffer most.
+However, with imposed lockdowns and quarantines, coworking is one of the areas that are likely to suffer the most.

 3. Remote work boosts productivity